How to Make a Polynomial Trendline in Excel (2 Easy Ways)

 Column Chart

-Read More: How to Calculate Trend Analysis in Excel (3 Easy Methods)
+Read More: How to Create Trend Chart in Excel

 Conclusion

 This article demonstrates ways to make a polynomial trendline in Excel using the Chart Elements option and a typical polynomial expression.
-We hope this article clarifies your understanding of polynomial and its insertion in Excel Charts.
+We hope this article clarifies your understanding of polynomials and their insertion in Excel Charts.
 Comment if you have further inquiries or have anything to add.

 Related Articles